 12 Liverpool equalled Manchester United's English record of 12 European Cup semi-finals – they have won ten to United's five.

-10 Benzema has scored ten goals in the knockout stages, equalling Cristiano Ronaldo's record set in 2016/17.
+10 Benzema scored ten goals in the knockout stages, equalling Cristiano Ronaldo's record set in 2016/17.

 60.1 Liverpool and Bayern were this season's pass masters, each averaging a shade over 60% possession; Real Madrid ranked 13th of the 32 sides with 50.4%.

-2 Liverpool have climbed seven places from ninth to second in the UEFA rankings this season, while Real Madrid have actually dropped three spots to fifth despite reaching the final (read here if you want to know why).
+2 Liverpool have climbed seven places from ninth to second in the UEFA rankings this season, while Real Madrid have actually dropped three spots to fifth despite winning the competition (read here if you want to know why).
 Bayern remain No1.